Diego Rosa (footballer, born 2002)

-Diego Gabriel Silva Rosa (born 12 October 2002) is a Brazilian professional footballer who plays as a midfielder for Cypriot First Division club APOEL.
+Diego Gabriel Silva Rosa (born 12 October 2002) is a Brazilian professional footballer who plays as a midfielder for Azerbaijani Premier League club Qarabağ FK, on loan from Cypriot First Division club APOEL FC.

 Club career

 After 18 months on loan in Belgium with City Football Group sister club Lommel, Rosa joined Primeira Liga side Vizela on loan in July 2022 from Manchester City.

 In the 2022/23 season, EC Bahia acquired his rights for 2,000,000 euros, with a contract running until 2027.

 On 1 February 2024, Rosa returned to Lommel on loan.

 In 2025 he played for Brazilian club Sport Club Internacional on loan from EC Bahia.

-On 07/08/2025 the player officially joined APOEL Nicosia, following an agreement between the two Clubs, APOEL and Bahia.
+On 7 August 2025, the player officially joined APOEL Nicosia, following an agreement between APOEL and Bahia.
 He has signed a contract for 3 years, until May 2028.

+30 August 2026: APOEL announced the loan transfer of Diego Rosa to Qarabağ FK.
+The agreement includes an option for Qarabağ FK to purchase the player in the summer of 2027, subject to specific conditions.
+In the event that the purchase option is exercised, APOEL will retain a significant percentage of the player's rights.